mhsefidgar/fizzbuzz/Deployment/README.md

 ### In this repo, a RESTful API project is implemented in windows OS.

-### The application used is Fastapi as a web framework and Nginx as a web server.
+### The technology used is Fastapi as a web framework and Nginx as a web server.
 Also, Web Server Gateway Interfaces (WSGI) employed is Uvicorn.

 ### The reason for selecting this HuggingFace model (T5 Small) is because it is a Text-to-Text Transfer Transformer and has many applications in NLP.